lukasnijhawan/CS4641Group15/README.md

 ### Discussion:

 For this project, the best outcome would be that we are able to successfully predict certain aspects of a wildfire like size, cause, and area.
-The worst possible outcome to our experiment would be a lack of correlation or success between our training and testing data, which would mean that our models cannot accurately predict features of a wildfire, either because the fires themselves are random in nature or because our models were not built correctly.
+The worst possible outcome to our experiment would be a lack of correlation or success with our various models, which would mean that our models cannot accurately predict features of a wildfire, either because the fires themselves are random in nature or because our models were not built correctly.
 Regardless of the outcome we receive, there are clear next steps that can be taken.
 For example, if our model is unsuccessful, some of the next steps might be to look at the dataset and see why the fires appear to act so randomly, and then try and take into account this randomness with a future model if possible.
 If we are successful in our wildfire prediction efforts, a logical next step would be to try and scale our model to other datasets (outside of the United States, for example Italy) where they are also having trouble with wildfires, and see how a similar model would perform in a different general geographical region.

 ### References: